 Portland’s signature park isn’t just loaded with big trees and picnic tables.
 Located a mere two miles west of downtown and accessible by MAX light rail, 159-acre Washington Park offers up a zoo, two museums, a spectacular rose garden, one of the most authentic Japanese gardens in the world and more, all bordered by Forest Park — at 5,100 acres, one of the country’s premier urban wildernesses.
 Here’s a tour.

-Polar bears, Steller sea lions, mountain goats and lion prides all draw crowds to the Oregon Zoo.
-But the biggest celebrity of all is Packy, the oldest Asian elephant born in a zoo in North America — a product of the Oregon Zoo’s renowned Asian elephant breeding program.
-(With the birth of Lily in December 2012, the zoo is now home to seven Asian elephants.)
+Steller sea lions, mountain goats and lion prides all draw crowds to the Oregon Zoo.
+But the biggest stars are the Asian elephants, who enjoy a state-of-the-art habitat that lets visitors see them up close.
 There’s no bad time to visit: From summer concerts to “Howloween” trick or treat to holiday ZooLights, Portland’s beloved zoo sparkles in any season.

 How’s this for hands-on learning?
 Pick from more than a dozen exhibit rooms at the Portland Children’s Museum, including the “dig pit” full of dozers and shovels, a theater room complete with stage and props, a pet hospital with plush patients, and a baby’s garden soft enough (and fun enough) for the smallest tykes.
 Daily events can include clay-shaping lessons, animal story times and fencing.
 (Not to worry, the swords are foam — but the belly laughs are real.)